Magnetic Field Detection Using a Two-Qubit System Under Noisy Heisenberg Interaction: Noise model and initial state

 We consider a noise model where the noise impacts the coupling strength of the exchange Hamiltonian.
 Specifically, we model the coupling constant \(J\) as a random variable drawn from a Gaussian distribution with a mean of \(J_0\) and a standard deviation of \(\epsilon\).

 In the ideal case, the coupling strength \(J\) would be exactly equal to \(J_0\).
 However, due to the presence of noise, \(J\) can deviate from \(J_0\) and take on values in its vicinity, with the probability of these deviations following an exponential decay as described by the Gaussian distribution.
 The standard deviation \(\epsilon\) in the Gaussian distribution quantifies the effect of noise: a larger \(\epsilon\) implies a greater likelihood that \(J\) will significantly deviate from \(J_0\).
-Thus, \(\epsilon\) directly reflects the strength of the noise—higher noise levels lead to a wider spread of possible \(J\) values around the mean \(J_0\).
+Thus, \(\epsilon\) directly reflects the strength of the noise -- higher noise levels lead to a wider spread of possible \(J\) values around the mean \(J_0\).

 The noise model considered here is commonly referred to as the quasi-static charge noise in the literature~\cite{Keith2022,PhysRevB.105.245413}.
 At high noise levels, charge noise is typically modeled by assuming a Gaussian distribution for the exchange interaction, an approach that remains valid to date~\cite{Keith2022,PhysRevB.105.245413}.
-Reducing charge noise is critical for achieving high-fidelity gate operations, and significant progress has been made in its analysis and mitigation~\cite{PhysRevA.100.022337,Yang2019,PhysRevB.108.045305,PaqueletWuetz2023,Elsayed2024}.
+Reducing charge noise is critical for achieving high-fidelity gate operations, and significant progress has been made in its analysis and mitigation~\cite{PhysRevA.100.022337,Yang2019,PhysRevB.108.045305,PaqueletWuetz2023,Elsayed2024}. {We employed Gaussian distribution to model the fluctuations in the parameter \( J \) during our analysis, as it is the most commonly used approach~\cite{Keith2022,PhysRevB.105.245413}.
+Other symmetric distributions, such as uniform and Cauchy-Lorentz distribution, produced qualitatively similar results for the analysis presented in this paper. }

 To study the dynamics of the two-spin system, we first need to initialize it in a specific state.
 Since our goal is to measure quantum coherence, it is beneficial to start with a state that is maximally coherent.
 A maximally coherent state~\cite{Bai2015MaximallyCS,PhysRevA.93.032326} is one that exhibits the greatest possible superposition, allowing us to observe the effects of decoherence most clearly.
 For this reason, we choose the initial state of the system to be \(\psi(0) = |+-\rangle\), which is a two-qubit state with equal superposition of the computational basis states.
 This choice of initial state ensures that the system begins in a highly coherent state, making it ideal for analyzing how coherence evolves and degrades over time due to the dynamics governed by the Hamiltonian.